toutapp/wrap-artist/README.md

 # wrap-artist

-A node module to wrap async callbacks in Promises to work with async/await
+A node module to wrap node style async callbacks in Promises to work with async/await

 ## Installation